stormbaby/kickstarter-analysis/README.md

 ---
 ![theater_outcomes_pivot](/theater_outcomes_pivot.png)

-This data shows that there were successful outcomes for all launch dates.
+The data above shows that there were successful outcomes for all launch dates.
 I then created a line graph to show the trend.
 ---

 ![Theater_Outcomes_vs_Launch](/resources/Theater_Outcomes_vs_Launch.png)